How Casino Cruise Comps Actually Work

 The Only Formula That Matters: Theo → ADT → Offer

-Every casino cruise comp follows this chain:
+Every casino cruise comp effectively follows this chain:

 - Theoretical Loss (Theo) – what the casino expects to earn from you

-- Average Daily Theo (ADT) – your theo divided by rated gaming days
+- Average Daily Theo (ADT) – your Theo divided by rated gaming days

-- Host / System Approval – determines offer eligibility
+- Host / System Approval – determines offer eligibility and strength

 If any part of this chain breaks, comps disappear—even if you “played a lot.”